kevinsuedmersen/neural_networks_from_scratch/README.md

 z_i^l = \sum_{k=1}^{n^{l-1}} \left( a_k^{l-1} w_{i, k}^{l} \right) + b_i^l
 $$
 $$
-a_i^l = f(z_i^l)
+a_i^l = f(z_i^l),
 $$

-where $n^{l-1}$ represents the number of neurons in layer $l-1$, $w_{i, k}^l$ represents the weight that connects $a_k^{l-1}$ to $a_i^l$, $b_i^l$ represents a bias term, and where $f(\cdot)$ represents an *activation function* that is applied to the weighted input in order to produce the output, i.e. activation, of neuron $i$ in layer $l$.
+where $n^{l-1}$ represents the number of neurons in layer $l-1$, $w_{i, k}^l$ the weight that connects $a_k^{l-1}$ to $a_i^l$, $b_i^l$ represents a bias term, and where $f(\cdot)$ represents an *activation function* that is applied to the weighted input in order to produce the output, i.e. activation, of neuron $i$ in layer $l$.
+The weights and biases are initialized with certain values and represent the parameters of the network, i.e. the parameters which the network adjusts during he training phase.
+The weights must be initialized randomly while the biases can also be initialized with zeros (CITATION).
 The weight notation may seem a little cumbersome and counter intuitive at first, but it will make more sense when we introduce the matrix notation of the feed-forward mechanism.
 Also, for now, we are going to treat $f(\cdot)$ as some non-linear transformation whose output should resemble the *firing* rate of neuron $i$ in layer $l$.
 We are going to look at a few examples of $f(\cdot)$ and mention some of its desired properties later on, because we need some background knowledge about gradient descent and backpropagation first.

-Finally, in the output layer, we simply have one neuron that represents the probability whether or not we should go to sports, i.e.
+Then, in the output layer, we simply have one neuron that represents the probability whether or not we should go to sports, i.e.
 $$
 a_1^2 = \hat{y}_i
 $$